CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 ### 429 Error: Too many requests.

-A rate LimitExceeded error occurs when the user has sent too many requests in a given amount of time
+A rate LimitExceeded error occurs when the user has sent too many requests in a given amount of time.

 To fix this error, use exponential backoff to retry the request.